 the West African GCE A-levels (grade requirements as per UK GCE A-levels);

-after the completion of 1 year of a Bachelor’s degree with a GPA of at least 3.5/5.0 (at the discretion of the department);
+the completion of Year 1 of a Bachelor’s degree with a GPA of at least 3.5/5.0 (at the discretion of the department);

 after completing an (Ordinary) National Diploma with an Upper Credit or above (at the discretion of the department - this is a technical/vocational qualification);

 with a Higher National Diploma (HND) with an Upper Credit or above (at the discretion of the department - this is a technical/vocational qualification).

 Applicants from Nigeria who have taken the Senior Secondary School Certificate (SSSC) or a West African Senior School Certificate (WASSC) will normally require a Foundation course for entry onto undergraduate programmes at the university.
 These offer the opportunity for guaranteed progression onto Birkbeck’s Bachelor programmes.

 Applicants with the International Baccalaureate (IB) Diploma or A-levels will be considered for direct admission to our undergraduate degree programmes.
 IB requirements range from 28 to 30, depending on the course.

 Applicants from Nigeria would need to have completed a Bachelor’s Degree from an accredited university.

 For programmes requiring a UK 2:1: upper-second-class degree (2:1), a GPA of at least 3.5/5.0 or equivalent

 For programmes requiring a UK 2:2: lower-second-class degree (2:2), a GPA of at least 3.0/5.0 or equivalent.